 When doing bicycle crunches, engage your core muscles, open the elbows and keep your neck relaxed.
 Breathe out as you crunch, keep your shoulder blades off the mat and maintain a steady rhythm throughout the entire exercise.

 Adding bicycle crunches to your workout routine helps to increase core strength, slims down your waist and improves your stability and flexibility.
-This exercise works your abs and obliques at the same time and keeps your body moving constantly, which helps to increase your heart rate and burn even more calories.
+This exercise works your abs and obliques and because it keeps your body moving constantly, boosts your heart rate and burns even more calories.

 SETS AND REPS